High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

 By rewriting the left-hand side above, we may compute that

 Combining the two displays above allows us to deduce that $\nabla v=\mathbf{s}^{-1/2}\mathbf{f}$ in the sense of distributions as $\mathbf{s}^{-1/2}\in L^2$ locally.
-That is, as we already showed in the previous substeps, we have now found a limiting function $v$, which satisfies the claim of (ii)$_k$ so that $v=u$.
+That is, as we already showed in the previous substeps, we have now found a limiting function $v$, which satisfies the claim of (ii)$_k$, so it turns out that indeed $v=u$ necessarily.

-The final observation to note here is that the function $u$ discovered above is a solution of the elliptic equation in (\ref{ellipeq}).
+The final observation to note here is that the function $v$ discovered above is a solution of the elliptic equation in (\ref{ellipeq}).
 Again, we fix some test function $\varphi\in C_c^\infty(\diamondsuit_n)$.
 Because each function $v_m$ is a solution of (\ref{ellipeq}), we may reason that